Skip to main content

 Additional education: Additional education is structured education (e.g., workshop, course, program of study) designed for the nurse to attain the competencies required to carry out a specific activity.
 Additional education:

-• builds on the entry-level competencies,
+• Builds on the entry-level competencies,

-• includes both theory and application to practice, and
+• Includes both theory and application to practice, and

-• includes an objective evaluation of learners' competencies on completion of the education.
+• Includes an objective evaluation of learners' competencies on completion of the education.

-Advanced activities: Activities that are within a nurse's scope of practice but require additional education, training and/or clinical experience that build on the foundational knowledge, skills, and judgement attained during entry-level nursing education.
+Advanced activities: Activities that are within a nurse's scope of practice but require additional education, training and/or clinical experience that build on the foundational knowledge, skills, ability, and judgement attained during entry-level nursing education.

-Competence: The integration and application of current knowledge, skills, attitudes, and judgment required to perform safely, ethically, and appropriately within an individual's practice.
+Competence: The integration and application of current knowledge, skills, ability, and judgment required to perform ethically, safely and in accordance with all applicable ethics standards and practice standards.

-Competencies: The knowledge, skills, attitudes, and judgment required to provide safe, competent, and ethical care within an individual's practice or in a designated role or setting.
+Competencies: The knowledge, skills, ability, and judgment required to provide safe, competent, and ethical care within an individual's practice or in a designated role or setting.

 Decision support tools (DSTs): Evidence-based documents used by nurses to support clinical judgment and decision-making by guiding the assessment, diagnosis and treatment of client-specific clinical problems.
-DSTs come in various forms and are created by organizations or specialists in a specific area of health care.

 Formal post-basic education: Structured education that builds on the entry-level LPN competencies.
 Formal post-basic education is delivered: